sedman211/kata-gameoflife-java/README.md

 Each live cell in the game is represented by a 'O', while each dead cell is represented by a '_' to make it visually simple.

-When the program is run, you have to enter 4 values:
+When the program is run, you enter 4 values:

-Number of rows
+Number of rows,

-Number of columns
+Number of columns,

-Seed number
+Seed number,

 Continuous generation (Y/N)

 The user can enter any number of rows and columns for the game.
 The seed value